 I would only recommend it if you had some time to kill and if it weren’t too crowded.

 Niagara Parks area offers many other attractions that I did not have time to experience during this trip.
 Some are worth mentioning:

 Butterfly Conservatory: Walk through the gates and into a lush tropical paradise full of fluttering butterflies.

 Niagara’s Fury: Learn about the history of Niagara Falls through a 4D 360-degree theater with a moving platform and multi-sensory experience.

 Things to do away from the falls

-Everywhere you go in the City of Niagara Falls you will probably still hear the thunder of the waterfalls and you may get a few glimpses of the falls from afar, but once you had your fill of nature, you can find lots of other fun attractions.
+Everywhere you go in the City of Niagara Falls, you will still hear the thunder of the waterfalls, and you may get a few glimpses of the falls from afar, but once you have had your fill of nature, you can find lots of other fun attractions.

-For an amazing view of the falls, go up to the observation deck at Skylon Tower.
-From the top you can get a 360-degree view of the whole area.
-From one side you can enjoy a great view of the 3 waterfalls and the US towns across the river.
-On the other side, you can see farms, lakes and the city of Toronto on a clear day.
+For an amazing view of the falls, visit the observation deck at Skylon Tower.
+You can get a 360-degree view of the whole area from the top.
+You can enjoy a magnificent view of the three waterfalls and the US towns across the river from one side.
+On the other side, you can see farms, lakes, and the city of Toronto on a clear day.

-The elevator ride to the top is an experience by itself, as it climbs on the outside of the tower offering another great view of the falls.
+The elevator ride to the top is an experience as it climbs outside the tower, offering another splendid view of the falls.